 Your body will begin to crave good, quality sleep in a way that you may not have experienced before.
-Better sleep is linked to a number of positive health outcomes, and as parents, we all know how important good sleep is to our health and livelihoods.
+Better sleep is linked to several positive health outcomes, and as parents, we all know how important good sleep is to our health and livelihoods.

 6. YOU’LL CRAVE BETTER FOODS

 Running far can help you make better dietary choices.